EvoSuite/evosuite/IMPORTANT_README_FOR_DEVELOPERS.txt

 To use the Maven plugin, and to link the "runtime" jar (plus dependencies) to a project, EvoSuite needs to be released and deployed on an accessible repository.
-Currently, EvoSuite is hosted at:

-www.evosuite.org/m2

-Unfortunately, we cannot use the "release" plugin to make a release, as that server is not accessible through ssh from outside.
-The release steps need then to be made manually.
 Assume current EvoSuite version is x.y.z-SNAPSHOT.
 You need choose a new version number (x for major, y for minor, and z for patch).

-Once chosen a new version a.b.c (with *no* SNAPSHOT, and it is fine to have a.b.c == x.y.z), from command line execute:
+Once chosen a new version a.b.c (with *no* SNAPSHOT, and it is fine to have a.b.c == x.y.z), create a new Git branch with name equal to this new version number.
+Then, from command line execute:

   mvn versions:set -DnewVersion=a.b.c

 This command will go through all the pom files in the project, and replace the version numbers there with the new one.
 Commit and push the changed pom files.

-Then, login to the Jenkins server, and manually start the "Deploy" job.
-(Note, trying a "mvn deploy" from your local machine will likely fail unless you are on the same network of the Jenkins server).
+To deploy to Maven Central, execute:

+  mvn clean source:jar javadoc:jar verify -PsignJars -DskipTests   deploy

+Note: this requires that you have configured GPG on your machine with the right valid keys.

 If the "Deploy" job ends correctly, then the new release has been deployed.
+It might take up to 2 hours before it will be visible on Maven Central.

-Now, need to change back the version to a SNAPSHOT one:
+Now, on the Git master branch, need to set a new SNAPSHOT version:

   mvn versions:set -DnewVersion=a.b.(c+1)-SNAPSHOT

 (eg, here we just incremented the patch number by one).
 Commit and push the modified pom files.